VM

 Primary Research

-To better understand the problem space, I connected with users who don’t have experience with budgeting.
-After conducting three 1:1 interviews, using an Affinity Map, I organized the insights gained from my interviews into motivations, behaviors, and pain points.
+To gain a deeper understanding of the problem space, I connected with users who have little to no experience with budgeting.
+I conducted three 1:1 interviews and used an Affinity Map to organize the insights into key themes: motivations, behaviours, and pain points

 Key Insights